 Get a pet.

-There is zero doubt that between the global emergency and your own personal issues that you’re stressed each and every day.
+There is zero doubt that between the global emergency and your own personal issues, you’re stressed each and every day.
+This is making navigating a divorce in a pandemic even harder.
 Unfortunately, the same goes for the kids, who are keenly aware of their parents’ emotions.
 As Brillia explains, a furry family member can help relieve stress and anxiety in children.

-Contact your local shelter to see what’s available, keeping in mind this is a long-term commitment.
+Contact your local shelter to see what’s available.
+Keep in mind, this is a long-term commitment.
 In most cases, you’ll be able to choose from a cat or a dog, and you’ll want to stock up on supplies for both so that you aren’t leaving them for pet shop runs during their transition into your home.
 Talk to your veterinarian also about adding probiotics to their diet, particularly if your new companion is showing signs of digestive upset, which is a common ailment in all species when making a major life change.

 Between the divorce, financial issues, and maybe even adding a new companion animal to your home, it can be easy to let go of the most important thing.
 This is to display appropriate actions and behaviors to your children.
 Make an extra effort to simply get along.
 This is especially crucial if you’re still living in the same home or are frequently together in front of the kids.
 Be mindful that you don’t disrespect your former spouse in front of the kids, and do continue to involve your ex in making decisions about their home and lifestyle.

-Ultimately, the coronavirus is going to change the way that you get and manage your marital dissolution, but that does not mean that everything has to be negative.
+Ultimately, the coronavirus is going to change the way that you get and manage your marital dissolution.
+However, that does not mean that everything has to be negative.
 Although there are challenges, there are ways to circumvent many of the most difficult.
-Whether that’s getting a job to supplement lost income to getting a pet to help the kids cope, some of the changes you make can have a life-long, positive impact.
+Whether that’s getting a job to supplement lost income to getting a pet to help the kids cope.
+Some of the changes you make can have a life-long, positive impact.

 This article was contributed by: